Omics Data Assistant

 "Get patients with lower hemoglobin values than the laboratory's recommended value"

-"Create cohort of all patients with exon loss variants in KIAA1109"
+"Create a cohort of all patients with exon loss variants in KIAA1109"

 Understanding Responses